Indian Ocean raid: British preparations

 Allied intelligence accurately assessed the strength of the Japanese force.
 Somerville planned to evade the Japanese during the day and close to launch torpedo strikes with radar-equipped Fairey Albacore bombers during the night.
 However, the plan was based on information provided by the Far East Combined Bureau (FECB), which identified only two carriers in the Japanese force.
 FECB also believed the Japanese would sail from Staring Bay on 21 March for a "C day" of 1 April.
 Thus, Somerville sailed early expecting to fight a smaller and manageable enemy force, particularly in aircraft strength.
 As such, Somerville likely did not see his plan as incompatible with his orders from the Admiralty, which were to protect the lines of communications in the Indian Ocean, and to maintain the Eastern Fleet as a fleet in being by avoiding unnecessary risks.

-The British recognized the threat of Japanese carrier-borne air attack on Ceylon after strike on Pearl Harbor, and the island's air defences were reinforced.
-On 7 December 1941, air defences consisted of four obsolescent three-inch anti-aircraft guns - at Trincomalee - with neither fighters nor radar.
+The British recognized the threat of Japanese carrier-borne air attack on Ceylon after the strike on Pearl Harbor, and the island's air defences were reinforced.
+On 7 December 1941, air defences consisted of four obsolescent three-inch anti-aircraft guns – at Trincomalee – with neither fighters nor radar.
 By 4 April, there were 67 Hawker Hurricanes and 44 Fairey Fulmar fighters, a radar station each at Colombo and Trincomalee, and 144 anti-aircraft guns; 37 or 38 Hurricanes were serviceable around Colombo on 5 April.
-The fighters were divided into three Royal Air Force (RAF) squadrons of Hawker Hurricanes (two at Colombo, and one at Trincomalee), and two squadrons of RN Fleet Air Arm (FAA) Fairey Fulmars.
+The fighters were divided into three Royal Air Force (RAF) squadrons of Hurricanes (two at Colombo, and one at Trincomalee), and two squadrons of RN Fleet Air Arm (FAA) Fulmars.
 In the same time frame, other air forces increased from eight obsolete torpedo bombers, to seven Consolidated PBY Catalina flying boats, 14 Bristol Blenheim IV bombers, and 12 Fairey Swordfish torpedo bombers.
-On the eve of battle, RAF forces were part of 222 Group, commanded by Air Vice-Marshal John D'Albiac.
+On the eve of battle, RAF forces were part of 222 Group (Air Vice-Marshal John D'Albiac).